lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab12.md

-Starting with your `team.h`, and `team.c` from Lab 11 (or the solution found in  `/public/labs/lab11/solution/`), edit the proogram so that it implements the list of people as a dynamic array, rather than a linked list.
+Starting with your `team.h`, and `team.c` from Lab 11 (or the solution found in  `/public/labs/lab11/solution/`), edit the program so that it implements the list of people as a dynamic array, rather than a linked list.
 To do so, implement the following `struct`s and functions.